Cliff Richard: Personal life

 Richard often declines discussion about close relationships, and when asked about suggestions that he may be homosexual has stated categorically that he is not.
 When the suggestions were first put to him in the late 1970s, Richard responded by saying: "It's untrue.
 People are very unfair with their criticism and their judgements.
 I've had girlfriends.
 But people seem to think that if a bloke doesn't sleep around he must be gay.
 Marriage is a very special thing to me.
 I'm certainly not going to do it just to make other people feel satisfied."
-In 1986, Richard said that rumours about his being homosexual had previously been "very painful" to him.

 When asked in 1992 if he had ever considered the possibility that he might be gay, he responded: "No".
 Richard said: "Even if I got married tomorrow there would be a group of people who would believe what they wanted to believe.
 All that counts is what your family and friends know and they all trust and respect me.
 What the people outside think, I have no control over."
 Later in 1996, Richard said: "I'm aware of the rumours, but I am not gay."
-In 1997, he said: "People who are single shouldn't have to be second-class citizens – we needn't be embarrassed or feel guilty about it, we all have a role to play."
+In 1997, he said: "People who are single shouldn't have to be second-class citizens—we needn't be embarrassed or feel guilty about it, we all have a role to play."

 Richard said that his faith in God was tested in 1999 after the murder of his close friend, the British television presenter Jill Dando.
 He said: "I was really angry with God.
 It shook me rigid that someone as beautiful, talented and harmless could have been killed."
 Richard said that Dando had many likeable qualities and described her as "a very genuine person".
 He said of Dando's murder: "It is very difficult to understand and I find it all very confusing."
 He attended her funeral in May 1999 in Weston-super-Mare, Somerset.

 Richard has spoken of his friendship with John McElynn, an American former missionary whom he met in 2001 on a visit to New York City.
 In 2008, Richard said: "John now spends most of his time looking after my properties, which means I don't have to.
 John and I have over time struck up a close friendship.
 He has also become a companion, which is great because I don't like living alone, even now."